 Approximate distances and driving times:

-Book online or use our toll-free number to find and book your quality-checked dentist in Ajijic.
+Book your appointment online with us any time of the day or night, or use our toll-free number to find and book your quality-checked dentist in Ajijic.
 If you have any questions we’re always happy to help, so please get in touch and we’ll do our best to get you fantastic dental care in this carefree destination.

 Liacko, Alexa.
 What Should Consider Before You Go To Mexico For Dental Care. https://www.abc15.com/news/local-news/what-you-need-to-know-before-you-go-to-mexico-for-dental-care.
 ABC15.
 18 May 2017.